April 29, 2025

 3. Download the compressed video file

-To crop a video and still keep the same high quality, you’ll need a tool like Descript.
-The editing tool crops and resizes your video while maintaining the original video’s quality and aspect ratio.
+To crop a video and still keep the same high quality, you'll need a tool like Descript.
+The editing tool crops and resizes your video while maintaining the original video's quality and aspect ratio.
+When possible, use the original aspect ratio to minimize quality loss, and always export in the highest quality setting available.

 Descript is the best app to crop and trim videos.
 Simply upload your video or record a new clip, select the cropping tool, and adjust your video's aspect ratio and dimensions in seconds.
 Then export or publish to YouTube or Wistia.